 In other words, what you need to do is identify the actions your most valuable customers take.

-By recognizing these success patterns you’ll be able to figure out which features are these successful customers using as well as after which actions they realize the value of your product or service.
+By recognizing these success patterns, you’ll be able to figure out which features these successful customers are using and after which actions they realize the value of your product or service.

-But, to do this properly, you first need to:
+But, to do this properly, you first need to take certain steps.